snac-cooperative/technical-docs/Help-using-gitlab.md

 button on the right side.
 Update the text and when finished, enter a commit message below, and click the "Commit Changes" button.

+You can also edit markdown files locally, using a text editing application such as TextEdit.

 #### Markdown, local complete reference
 http://gitlab.iath.virginia.edu/help/markdown/markdown.md